abstractguy/xagents/README.md

 ## **Command line options**

-Not all the flags listed below are available at once, and to know which ones are available to the command you passed you can use:
+Not all the flags listed below are available at once, and to know which ones are available respective to the command you passed, you can use:

     xagents <command>